sanjaybh/aircode_api_shopping/docs/en/docs/src/index.md

 <ListBox
   title="Resource Limits"
   link="/about/limits.html"
-  description="View the resource limit for different plans, and how to change them" />
+  description="View the Resource Limits for different plans, and how to change them" />
 </ListBoxContainer>